intel/zephyr.js/docs/net-config.md

 `XX:XX:XX:XX:XX:XX` where each character is in HEX format (0-9, A-F).

-Note: This function has be called when the JS is initially run when loaded, this means no calling from within any callback functions like setTimeout(), setInterval() and promise.
+Note: This function has be called when the JS is initially run when loaded.
+This means no calling from within any callback functions like setTimeout(), setInterval() and promises.
 Also, If the image was built with the `BLE_ADDR` flag, this API has no effect.
 Using the `BLE_ADDR` hard codes the supplied address into the image which cannot be changed.